A-Dizis/Algebraic-Reconstruction-Algorithm/README.md

  normalize image: If the calculations are concluded, this function will normalize the final image.

  output image: Will output the final image to a file.

+Example: You can try reconstruct the example sinogram sinogram.dat into an image.
+The paramenters here are the there are 360 angles available, and 224 projections.
+Keep the file in the same directory with the executable for it to load.
+If you executed the reconstruction correct a final image file should appear under the name output_image.dat.
+This file contains all the appropriate data in order to be transformed back again into a bmp or png image using octave or appropriate software.